Grimface/galaxy-ttrpg/scratchpad.md

 - (Time-displaced Action Hero)

 What about changing "Scientist" to "Academic"?
 It puts a little more distance between this and the "Engineer" playbook I think.
 Also allows characters such as a clueless researcher.
 But that's not a TV/movie trope, so should I cater for it?
 Try and finish the playbooks I have already, dumbass!

+## Idea: Pinch the "Advanced Moves" thing from Dungeon World.
+It was the "Jedi deflecting blaster bolts" that gave me this idea.
+- Starting move could be to simply deflect them so you don't take any damage.
+- Advanced move means you do damage to your enemies if you succeed
+- Very advanced move means you don't need to be armed with a melee weapon.
+Give the advanced move an XP cost and the very advanced move a much higher XP cost.
+Maybe have _"Requires Advanced Move"_ for the very advancd move, or just let the higher cost be the gate.